ModularPrintingSystem/IDM/README.md

 G28 X Y
 ```

 Position the nozzle in the centre of the bed.
-You will nee dto adjust the coordinates for your machine, or feel free to use the web interface
+You will need to adjust the coordinates for your machine, or feel free to use the web interface
 ```
 G0 <your x-axis center>, <your y-axis center>
 ```